Sammyjo20/lasso/.github/README.md

 ### Introduction

-Deploying Webpack assets in Laravel can be a nightmare.
-One problem developers have is dealing with their built assets (created by Webpack/Laravel Mix).
+Deploying assets in Laravel can be a nightmare.
+One problem developers have is dealing with their built assets (created by Webpack/Laravel Mix or Vite).
 Do you store them in version control?
 Do you deploy them on the server?
 What if I'm working with a team?
 Each of these solutions for assets can cause headaches for the developer, including merge conflicts and slowing down servers.

 Lasso is a Laravel package designed to take the headaches out of deploying assets to your servers.
 It works great on load balanced environments too.